 Hope this helps!

 LENORE HERE: It does.
-It provides a real-world look at how phones, like water, seep in wherever there’s crack.
+It provides a real-world look at how phones, like water, seep in wherever there’s a crack.
 They can damage the foundation of an experience by taking the NOW and the PERSONAL and turning it into something else — something for public consumption.

 Whether or not you want to keep phones out of kids’ lives completely, a phone sanctuary is a good idea –a time or place where phones are far away, and life unfolds in all its ephemeral glory.